pact-foundation/pact-workshop-js/README.md

 // within the 'getting one product' group test("product does not exist", async () => {
   // set up Pact interactions
   await provider.addInteraction({
-    state: 'product with ID 11 does not exist',
+    state: "product with ID 11 does not exist",
-    uponReceiving: 'get product with ID 11',
+    uponReceiving: "get product with ID 11",
     withRequest: {
-      method: 'GET',
+      method: "GET",
-      path: '/product/11'
+      path: "/product/11",
     },
     willRespondWith: {
-      status: 404
+      status: 404,
     },
   });